 Undergraduate students may, under direction, prepare papers upon subjects requiring a rather extensive examination of the literature of a problem.
 Courses 32 and 51 to 55 are half courses, offered from time to time to meet the needs of graduate students and of advanced undergraduates.

 - 32. Spherical Astronomy.
 Mr. Pitman.

 - 51. Orbit Computation.
 Mr. Pitman.

-- 52. Photometry.
-Mr. Hall.
+- 52. Method of Least Squares.
+Mr. Pitman.

-- 53. Spectroscopy.
-Mr. Mohler.
+- 53. Theory and Practice of Interpolation.
+Mr. Pitman.

-- 54. Statistical Astronomy.
-Mr. van de Kamp.
+- 54. Stellar Parallax.
+Mr. Pitman.

 - 55. Celestial Mechanics.
-Mr. Kovalenko.
+Mr. Pitman.

 HONORS SEMINARS IN MATHEMATICS